DAVIDACEK4689/King-James-Bible-Analysis/report.md

 ### Deep Learning
 <p style="text-align: justify;">
     In this section, we will explore a state-of-the-art approach using deep learning.
-Specifically, we will utilize the <strong>Bible-roberta-base</strong> model, a specialized variant of the RoBERTa architecture, renowned for its exceptional performance across a wide range of natural language processing (NLP) tasks.
+Specifically, we will utilize the <strong>Bible-roberta-base</strong> model, a specialized variant of the BERT architecture, renowned for its exceptional performance across a wide range of natural language processing (NLP) tasks.
 This variant of model was trained for one epoch on datasets comprising seven English Bible translations, allowing it to capture linguistic and contextual nuances specific to biblical text.
 For more details, you can refer to the official repository: <a href="https://huggingface.co/abhi1nandy2/Bible-roberta-base/blob/main/README.md" target="_blank">Bible-roberta-base on Hugging Face</a>.
 </p>